WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 booleans (where the maximum is 1), integral ranges (where the maximum is a large-ish integer), or ordered enums (where the enum values correspond to integers in order).
 When a parameter is not specified, it takes on a default.
-Similarly, if the handler description document is not present, the default can be assumed for all parameters.
+Similarly, if the advertisement is not present, the default can be assumed for all parameters.

 Codec support is signaled using boolean parameters, with names that match the media subtypes defined in the IANA protocol registry for media types [@!RFC4855].

-The handler also contains meta-data which aids in handler selection and identification.
-These include device nicknames, image URLs, vendor names, and so on.

 An IP phone with a single microphone and speaker that support G.711 and opus might create its handler thusly: